dhis2/dhis2-docs/src/user/using-the-capture-app.md

 ### Top bar context

-At the top of the page you can see different informations related with the current context.
-You can see the program, the organization unit, the tracked entity, the enrollment date, the stage and the enrollmenet event date.
+At the top of the page you can see various information related to the current context.
+You can see the program, the organization unit, the tracked entity, the enrollment date, the stage and the enrollment event date.

 To go to Enrollment Overview page you can:
 - click the "Back to all stages and events" button.